omarespejel/monero-starknet-atomic-swap/docs/ARCHITECTURE.md

 ### Key Splitting

 Uses the Serai DEX pattern: `x = x_partial + t`.
 This avoids modifying Monero's CLSAG signature scheme while still enabling atomic swaps.
-The approach has been validated by CypherStack's audit of Serai.
+The approach has been validated by CypherStack's review of Serai.

 ### DLEQ Proofs